-- Graham Barnes The Circularity of Theory and Psychopathology with Specific Identification in the Construction of Schizophrenia, Alcoholism, and Homosexuality.
-Chapters 5 and 6 of Graham's doctoral dissertation, - "Psychopathology of Psychotherapy: A Cybernetic Study of Theory" (Royal Melbourne Institute of Technology, Melbourne, Victoria, Australia) and - "Homosexuality in the First Three Decades of Transactional Analysis: A Study of Theory in the Practice of Transactional Analysis Psychotherapy," TAJ, 34, 126-155 (2004). - Theodore B. Novey "Measuring the Effectiveness of Transactional Analysis: An International Study."
-TAJ, Vol. 32, No. 1, pp. 8-24, January 2002 - Joint Award: Helena Hargaden and Charlotte Sills: New theory of relational domains of transference.
-Chapters 4 and 5 in Hargarden, Helena, and Sills, Charlotte, Transactional Analysis A Relational Perspective, Hove: Brunner-Routledge, 2002. - Joint Award: Bernd Schmid: New theory, role concept Transactional analysis and social roles In G. Mohr & T. Steinert (Eds.), Growth and change for organizations:

-Transactional analysis new developments 1995-2006 (pp. 32-61).
+- 2005 Graham Barnes The Circularity of Theory and Psychopathology with Specific Identification in the Construction of Schizophrenia, Alcoholism, and Homosexuality.
+Chapters 5 and 6 of Graham's doctoral dissertation," Psychopathology of Psychotherapy: A Cybernetic Study of Theory" (Royal Melbourne Institute of Technology, Melbourne, Victoria, Australia) and "Homosexuality in the First Three Decades of Transactional Analysis: A Study of Theory in the Practice of Transactional Analysis Psychotherapy," TAJ, 34, 126-155 (2004). - Theodore B. Novey "Measuring the Effectiveness of Transactional Analysis: An International Study."
+TAJ, Vol. 32, No. 1, pp. 8-24, January 2002 - 2007 Joint Award: Helena Hargaden and Charlotte Sills: New theory of relational domains of transference.
+Chapters 4 and 5 in Hargaden, Helena, and Sills, Charlotte, Transactional Analysis A Relational Perspective, Hove: Brunner- Routledge, 2002. - 2007 Joint Award: Bernd Schmid: New theory, role concept Transactional analysis and social roles In - G. Mohr & T. Steinert (Eds.), Growth and change for organizations: Transactional analysis new developments 1995-2006 (pp. 32-61).
 Pleasanton, CA: International Transactional Analysis Association.
-(Original work published 1994)

-- 2008 Gloria Noriega Gayol: Contribution New Theory, Mechanisms for Transmitting Transgenerational Scripts. - "Codependence: A Transgenerational Script", TAJ, 34, 312-322 (2004), - "Construcción y Validación del Instrumento de Codependencia (ICOD) para Mujeres Mexicanas" [Construction and Validation of the Codependency Instrument (ICOD) for Mexican Women]," April 2002 Revista Salud Mental. - 2009 Dolores Munari Poda: Contribution A Unique Approach in Child Therapy Using Transactional Analysis and an Innovative Method for Communicating with a Child-Patient's Different Ego States to Effect Positive Changes in Self-Image and Script "Every Child is a Group: The Girl of the Snakes" TAJ, 34, 52-68 (2004) - 2010 William F. Cornell: Contribution The Relational and Somatic Organization of the Child Ego State: Expanding Our Understanding of Script and Script Protocol "Life Script Theory: A Critical Review from a Developmental Perspective" TAJ, 18, 270-282 (1988); W. F. Cornell, "Babies, Brains, and Bodies: Somatic Foundations of the Child Ego State", in C. Sills & H. Hargaden (Eds.), Ego States, pp. 28-54.
-London: Worth Publishing, 2003; W. F. Cornell & N. M. Landaiche III, "Impasse and Intimacy: Applying Berne's Concept of Script Protocol" TAJ, 36, 196-213 (2006) - 2012 Rosa Krausz: Contribution For the Use of Transactional Analysis Concepts to Understand the Dynamic Relationship Between the Use of Power and Leadership Styles; Organizational Script as a Tool for Diagnosis and Designing Change Interventions in Organizations. - "Power and Leadership in Organizations" TAJ, 16, 85-94 (1986); "Organizational Scripts" TAJ, 23, 77-86 (1993) - 2012 Marco Mazzetti: Contribution For Advancement in the Theory and Practice of Transactional Analysis Supervision "Supervision in Transactional Analysis: An Operational Model" TAJ, 37, 93-103 (2007) - 2013 Not awarded - 2014 Susanna Temple: For the Functional Fluency Model of Human Social Behaviour as the Basis for the Behavioural Diagnosis of Any Class of Ego State "Functional Fluency for educational transactional analysts", TAJ, 29, 164-174, (1999). - "Bringing up the child", In K. Tudor, The adult is parent to the child: Transactional analysis with children and young people, Part 3, Chapter 17, (pp. 228-237).
-Russell HousePublishing, 2008.
+(Original work published 1994) - 2008 Gloria Noriega Gayol: Contribution New Theory, Mechanisms for Transmitting Transgenerational Scripts.
+"Codependence: A Transgenerational Script", TAJ, 34, 312-322 (2004), "Construcción y Validación del Instrumento de Codependencia (ICOD) para Mujeres Mexicanas" [Construction and Validation of the Codependency Instrument (ICOD) for Mexican Women]," April 2002 Revista Salud Mental. - 2009 Dolores Munari Poda: Contribution A Unique Approach in Child Therapy Using Transactional Analysis and an Innovative Method for Communicating with a Child-Patient's Different Ego States to Effect Positive Changes in Self-Image and Script "Every Child is a Group: The Girl of the Snakes" TAJ, 34, 52-68 (2004)

+- William F. Cornell: Contribution The Relational and Somatic Organization of the Child Ego State: Expanding Our Understanding of Script and Script Protocol "Life Script Theory: A Critical Review from a Developmental Perspective" TAJ, 18, 270-282 (1988); W. F. Cornell, "Babies, Brains, and Bodies: Somatic Foundations of the Child Ego State", in C. Sills & H. Hargaden (Eds.), Ego States, pp. 28-54.
+London: Worth Publishing, 2003; W. F. Cornell & N. M. Landaiche III, "Impasse and Intimacy: Applying Berne's Concept of Script Protocol" TAJ, 36, 196-213 (2006) - 2012 Rosa Krausz: Contribution For the Use of Transactional Analysis Concepts to Understand the Dynamic Relationship Between the Use of Power and Leadership Styles; Organizational Script as a Tool for Diagnosis and Designing Change Interventions in Organizations.
+"Power and Leadership in Organizations" TAJ, 16, 85-94 (1986); "Organizational Scripts" TAJ, 23, 77-86 (1993) - Marco Mazzetti: Contribution For Advancement in the Theory and Practice of Transactional Analysis Supervision "Supervision in Transactional Analysis: An Operational Model" TAJ, 37, 93-103 (2007)

+2013 Not awarded

+- 2014 Susanna Temple: For the Functional Fluency Model of Human Social Behavior as the Basis for the Behavioral Diagnosis of Any Class of Ego State - "Functional Fluency for educational transactional analysts", TAJ, 29, 164-174, (1999). - "Update on the Functional Fluency Model in education", TAJ, 34, 197- 204, (2004) - "Bringing up the child", In K. Tudor, The adult is parent to the child: Transactional analysis with children and young people, Part 3, Chapter 17, (pp. 228-237).
+Russell HousePublishing, 2008. - 2015 Servaas van Beekum: Subject Area/Area of Contribution: Unconscious Processes and Dynamics as Vital Mechanisms for Increasing Awareness and Knowledge of Self, Clients, and Groups Across a Broad Variety of Contexts and Their Role in All Fields of Application in Transactional Analysis "The Therapist as a New Object" TAJ, 37(2), 187-191 (2005).